line/kotlin-jdsl/docs/en/jpql-with-kotlin-jdsl/expressions.md

 ## Aggregation functions

-To build aggregation functions operations, you can use following functions:
+Use the following functions to build aggregate functions:

 * COUNT (count)
 * MIN (min)